-The measurement of unbilled revenue is based on an estimate of the amount of electricity and water delivered to customers but not yet billed.
-These accrual amounts are presented as unbilled revenues under IFRS 15, Revenue from Contracts with Customers.
-The Corporation assesses the unbilled revenues for impairment in accordance with IFRS 9, Financial Instruments.
+The measurement of unbilled revenue is based on an estimate of the amount of electricity, water, gas and thermal delivered to customers but not yet billed.
+These accrued amounts are presented as unbilled revenues under IFRS 15, Revenue from Contracts with Customers.
+The Corporation assesses unbilled revenue for impairment in accordance with IFRS 9, Financial Instruments.